kevinsullivan/TMDE/README.md

 ## Legal and contact
 Copyright: © 2021 By the Rector and Visitors of the University of Virginia.
 Supervising Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
 Acknowledgements: Thank you to multiple students for read, test, and fixing.
+This work was supported in part by NSF Grant ...